giantswarm/docs/src/content/advanced/upgrades/_index.md

 ---
 linkTitle: Upgrades
 title: Advanced information about upgrades
-description: This section focuses on advanced configurations as well as most critical upgrades for Workload Clusters
+description: This section focuses on advanced configurations as well as most critical upgrades for Workload Clusters.
 weight: 10
 menu:
   main: